-HIIG Re, which was established in January 2020, is a Cayman Islands captive carrier which will be an intermediate reinsurer for certain transactions that benefit from such an arrangement.
+HIIG Re, which was established in January 2020, is a Cayman Islands captive reinsurer which provides capacity to Skyward Specialty for specified business transactions that benefit from such an arrangement.

-HIIGU, a Texas corporation, is a MGA for property and casualty risks in specialty niche markets, including MSL.
+Skyward U, a Texas corporation, is a MGA for property and casualty risks in specialty niche markets, including MSL.